gis-ops/tutorials/qgis/QGIS_PluginBasics.md

 ## `metadata.txt`

-This is the main source for the plugin repository, but also the QGIS Plugin Manager, which both extract information about author, version etc. from here.
+This is the main source for the plugin repository, but also the QGIS Plugin Manager, which both extract information about author, version etc from here.
 Generally, you can use this file to store all kinds of meta information, like a help URL or collaborators.
-There's not exactly a standard for this file format, but it's similar to INI configuration files in structure with `[sections]` and `key=value` pairs.
+There's not exactly a standard for this file format, but its structure is similar to that of an INI configuration file in terms of `[sections]` and `key=value` pairs.
 A useful resource is the [Python implementation](https://docs.python.org/3/library/configparser.html#supported-ini-file-structure).

 The metadata file can be parsed in Python with the native `configparser` library.
 It makes sense to keep `metadata.txt` as the only entry point for meta information and, when needed in the code base, import the configuration from it (like `version`).

-Multiline statements (like changelog) must be indented after the first line.
+Multiline statements (like in changelogs) must be indented after the first line.
 Paths are set relatively, e.g. `gui/img/icon.png` if it lives in `<plugin_root>/gui/img`.

 ## Detailed module and method description